3 years (BA)

 |BTEC:||For students taking the BTEC National Extended Diploma in IT, a conditional offer will normally be: DDD in the Extended Diploma and A* in A-level Maths.|

-Students taking BTEC National Extended Diplomas in science or engineering, or the new T-level qualifications, will also be considered, but the above requirement for A-level Maths still stands.
+Students taking BTEC National Extended Diplomas in science or engineering will also be considered, but the above requirement for A-level Maths still stands.

 |Or any other equivalent (see other UK qualifications, and international qualifications)|